ldbc/ldbc_snb_interactive_v1_impls/README.md

 ## Notes

-:warning: There are some quirks to using this repository:
+:warning: Please keep in mind the following when using this repository.

 * The goal of the implementations in this repository is to serve as **reference implementations** which other implementations can cross-validated against.
 Therefore, our primary objective was readability and not absolute performance when formulating the queries.